 Nemertes Research: Digital transformation success driven by Unified Communications & Collaboration

 As companies focus increasingly on digital transformation initiatives, a Unified Communications and Collaboration infrastructure that operates optimally is crucial to success.
-Operating that infrastructure with the appropriate performance management tools ensures better uptime, faster resolution of problems, and more accurate notification of potential issues.
+Operating that infrastructure with the appropriate Unified Communications management tools ensures better uptime, faster resolution of problems, and more accurate notification of potential issues.
 But another benefit also emerges—significant operational cost savings.
-This report demonstrates how companies can benefit from performance management.
+This report demonstrates how companies can benefit from UCC performance management.

 UCC correlates with digital transformation success.
 Companies with successful digital transformation initiatives invest in UCC 72% more than unsuccessful companies.

 Performance management reduces costs.
 Those using performance management tools spend less than half on UCC operational costs vs. those who don’t use tools.

 IR customers see biggest opex decrease.
 IR customers spend 33% less than the next competitor.

 Nearly 70% of organizations have a digital transformation initiative underway.
 In order for those projects to be successful, they must have a solid foundation to support communications and collaboration.
 In fact, in Nemertes’ Digital Transformation and IT Futures research, we found that successful digital companies are investing in UCC at a much higher rate than unsuccessful companies.
 This underscores the high visibility of UCC at companies—among both the IT and business staffs.

 In order for UCC to operate at maximum efficiency, IT leaders must carefully evaluate UCC management and monitoring tools.
 Most, however, delay this analysis until they run into problems.
 They start their deployments using tools that come from the platform provider, and within one to two years find them insufficient to get the level of analytics, reporting, root-cause analysis and more.
 What’s more, they also find downtime is higher than they would like—and an analysis typically shows downtime costs more than most realize.